Meet the ABC 22 / FOX 45 News Team

 Like many people in the news business, I have worked in a number of TV markets including Baltimore, Washington, D.C., and most recently Charleston, W.Va., where I anchored the evening news for more than 10 years.
 I was honored by the West Virginia Broadcasters Association and Associated Press to win Best Anchor a total of 12 times.
 I also took home an EMMY for a series of reports I did on St. Jude Children's Research Hospital.

 I'm also a strong animal advocate and my news coverage of several animal cruelty and neglect cases in West Virginia eventually led to several changes in local and state laws.
-Here in Dayton I have accepted a position on the board for the Humane Society of Greater Dayton.
+Here in Dayton I'm on the board for the Humane Society of Greater Dayton.
 I also do weekly reports on Keeping Families Safe as part of our Fighting Back franchise every Wednesday night on FOX 45 News at 10 pm and on ABC 22 at 11 pm

 I am married with two crazy kids.
 My son, Colby, is 9 and likes Legos, soccer and gymnastics and my 6-year old daughter, Samantha, is into princesses, theater and gymnastics as well.